astronomer/docs/astro/cli/configure-cli.md

 To upgrade the Astro CLI on Windows:

-1. Remove the existing `astro.exe` file on your machine.
+1. Delete the existing `astro.exe` file on your machine.

 2. Go to the [**Releases** page of the Astro CLI GitHub repository](https://github.com/astro-projects/astro-cli/releases).
 Based on the version of the CLI you want and your CPU architecture, download one of the `.zip` files available on this page.